Kentico/xperience-algolia/README.md

 ### Retrievable attribute

-This attribute determines which fields to [retrieve when searching](https://www.algolia.com/doc/api-reference/api-parameters/attributesToRetrieve/#how-to-use).
-Reducing the amount of fields retrieved will help improve the speed of your searches, without impacting the search functionality.
+This attribute determines which attributes to [retrieve when searching](https://www.algolia.com/doc/api-reference/api-parameters/attributesToRetrieve/#how-to-use).
+Reducing the amount of attributes retrieved will help improve the speed of your searches, without impacting the search functionality.

 Usage:
 ```cs